kitsune21/em-math/README.md

 ## General Game

+### Linear vs Shuffle

+Implement linear mode.
+Which will score you fewer points.
+But you also have a little less time.

 ### Progress

 I'm too lazy and it costs to much (aka anything above $0) to host a server and a db to do it the right way.
 So just save and restore progress from localStorage.